Chameleons Can Eat These Fruits & Vegetables

 Anything on the greens and vegetables list are excellent choices for gut loading or offering directly.
 Feed your insects two or three from these lists each gut loading session to get a wide variety of nutrients in them for your chameleon to eat.

-For simplicity’s sake, I recommend you just stick to what’s on the above lists.
+For simplicity’s sake, I recommend you just stick to what’s on the list written at the beginning.
 These are all safe and beneficial for your chameleon.
 I would certainly avoid these though:

 • Avocados